ONSET Ventures

 Series B in 2006

-VM Discovery, Inc. is a drug design and discovery company based in Fremont, California, founded in 2001.
-The company specializes in providing drug design and optimization services that help clients identify multi-property optimized drug candidates.
-VM Discovery employs advanced technology for comprehensive parallel multi-property and activity modeling, optimization, and virtual screening.
-This enables the selection of new and improved small molecule drug candidates with balanced potency.
-VM Discovery collaborates with pharmaceutical and biotechnology companies in the United States and Asia, also offering internally optimized drug candidates to enhance the drug development process.
+VM Discovery, Inc. is a drug design and discovery company based in Fremont, California, established in 2001.
+The company specializes in drug design and optimization services that enable clients to identify multi-property optimized drug candidates.
+VM Discovery employs advanced technology for comprehensive parallel multi-property and activity modeling, optimization, and virtual screening, which facilitates the selection of new and improved small molecule drug candidates with balanced potency.
+This innovative approach allows pharmaceutical and biotechnology companies to efficiently develop medicines while minimizing resource expenditure.
+Additionally, VM Discovery collaborates with various pharmaceutical and biotech firms in the United States and Asia to provide internally optimized drug candidates, enhancing its contributions to the drug development process.

 BAROnova